 Background

 The Workforce Innovation and Opportunity Act (WIOA) Title I Youth Program includes a provision that allows in-school and out-of-school youth living in high-poverty areas to meet the low-income eligibility criterion automatically.
-WIOA §129(a)(2) and Title 20 Code of Federal Regulations §681.260 define a high-poverty area as a census tract, a set of contiguous census tracts, an American Indian Reservation, other tribal land as defined by the US Secretary of Labor in guidance, or a county that has a poverty rate of at least 25 percent, as set every five years using American Community Survey five-year data.
+Title 20 Code of Federal Regulations §681.260 defines a high-poverty area as a census tract, a set of contiguous census tracts, an American Indian Reservation, other tribal land as defined by the US Secretary of Labor in guidance, or a county that has a poverty rate of at least 25 percent, as set every five years using American Community Survey (ACS) five-year data.

 Determining Whether Youth Are Living in a High-Poverty Area

-On March 2, 2017, the US Department of Labor’s Employment and Training Administration issued Training and Employment Guidance Letter (TEGL) No. 21-16, titled “Third Workforce Innovation and Opportunity Act Title I Youth Formula Program Guidance” titled “Instructions for Using Census Data to Determine High-Poverty Geographic AreasDirections for Determining High-Poverty Areas for the WIOA Youth Formula Program.”
+On July 30, 2021, the US Department of Labor’s Employment and Training Administration issued Training and Employment Guidance Letter (TEGL) No. 21-16, Change 1, titled “Third Workforce Innovation and Opportunity Act (WIOA) Title I Youth Formula Program Guidance.”
+This TEGL provides a link to new instructions on the use of the US Census Bureau web application and is titled “Instructions for Using Census Data to Determine High-Poverty Geographic AreasDirections for Determining High-Poverty Areas for the WIOA Youth Formula Program.”

-The US Census Bureau publishes the American Community Survey (ACS) five-year estimates each December.
+The US Census Bureau publishes the ACS five-year estimates each December.
 The ACS data defines the estimated poverty rates and other demographic data.
-Poverty rates may be filtered by census tracts or geographical subunits may be filtered again by state, metropolitan statistical area, city, county, independent school district, and more refined census tracts.
-The ACS five-year “High-Poverty Areas in Texas by County is on TWC’s Workforce Innovation & Opportunity Act web page.
+Poverty rates may be filtered by census tracts or geographical subunits, which may be filtered again by state, metropolitan statistical area, city, county, independent school district, and more refined census tracts.
+The ACS five-year “High-Poverty Areas in Texas by County” is located on the Texas Workforce Commission’s Workforce Innovation & Opportunity Act web page.

-TEGL 21-16, Attachment 2, provides detailed instructions for evaluating census data and identifying poverty areas using the ACS.
-Boards may determine whether counties, census tracts, or a combination of census tracts meet or exceed the 25 percent threshold designating a geographical area as a high-poverty area
+Boards may determine whether counties, census tracts, or a combination of census tracts meet or exceed the 25 percent threshold designating a geographical area as a high-poverty area by using the interactive tool on the US Census Bureau’s website.

 Send inquiries regarding this TA Bulletin to wfpolicy.clarifications@twc.texas.gov.